 The best silk pillowcases, hair wraps and more to splurge on for better skin and hair

-Find your hair in a disheveled state every morning after waking up?
-If sleeping has gotten your tresses into tangled knots and unsightly kinks, it's time to elevate your beauty ritual—specifically, with the help of a few luxe additions.
+Are you a perpetual mess in the mornings?
+If your nightly slumber has gotten your tresses tangled into knots and your skin breaking out into unsightly spots, it’s time to elevate your beauty ritual—specifically, with the help of a few luxe additions.

-You've heard of silk pillowcases—yes, the same ones that promise anti-ageing benefits—but your bed linens are not all you should be upgrading.
-From silk hair wraps to eye masks, here's how to ensure your skin and hair are in good condition even while you drift off on a restful slumber.
+You’ve heard of silk pillowcases—yes, the same ones that promise anti-ageing benefits—but your bed linens are not all you should be upgrading.
+From silk hair wraps to eye masks, here’s how to ensure your skin and hair stay in good condition even as you drift off into a restful slumber.

 Keep your hair in check

 Got a habit of sleeping with your hair up in a bun or ponytail?
-While it helps to prevent your locks from getting all over the place (is it me or do other people also get tickled on the face by their own hair?), it may strain your scalp and result in hair damage.
+While it helps to prevent your locks from getting in your face as you toss and turn, it may strain your scalp and result in hair damage.

-If a ponytail is your signature hairdo, consider using silk scrunchies and hair ties to prevent hair from creasing and getting damaged in the long run.
-It's especially useful if you can't seem to shake off the questionable habit of tying your hair when it's wet or damp—the natural fabric doesn't absorb moisture from the hair and it won't snag onto your strands (like regular elastic hair ties would).
+However, if you just can’t manage without your signature ponytail or top knot, consider using silk scrunchies and hair ties to prevent your hair from creasing and accumulating damage in the long run.
+These silk accessories come in especially useful if you can’t seem to shake off the questionable habit of tying your hair up when it’s wet or damp—the natural fabric doesn’t absorb moisture from the hair and it won’t snag your strands (unlike regular elastic hair ties tend to).

 Invest in a silk pillowcase

-Silk pillowcases aren't just comfortable (it is a natural thermal regulator and helps to maintain body temperature), it can also can improve your hair health.
+Silk pillowcases aren’t just comfortable (silk is a natural thermal regulator and helps to maintain body temperature), they can also improve your hair health.